Photography and the law: General

 Australia's laws in relation to this matter are similar to that of the United States.
 In Australia you can generally photograph anything or anyone in a public place without permission assuming that it isn't being used in an otherwise illegal way such as defamation and does not contain copyrighted material.
 Furthermore photographing in a place where people would reasonably expect to be afforded privacy such as in a public restroom may also be illegal.

 Private property

 While one can generally photograph private property and the people within it if the photographer is not within the bounds of the private property and cannot be asked to stop or delete the images, the owner can restrict recording whilst the photographer is on the private property.
 Failure to comply with orders to stop recording on the private property is not a criminal offence although it may be against the terms or policy of entrance and the photographer may be asked to leave; if they refuse to leave, they may be liable for trespassing.

 Publishing and rights

-The photographer generally has full rights of the images meaning they can also publish it to something like social media without permission from the people in the image.
-Although there are exceptions in the following scenarios.
+The photographer generally has full rights of the images meaning they can publish it to places such as social media without permission from the people in the image.
+However, there are exceptions in the following scenarios: